Valles Caldera: Baca Ranch

 The caldera became part of the Baca Ranch in 1876.
 The Bacas were a wealthy family given the land as compensation for the termination of a grant given to their family near Las Vegas, in northeastern New Mexico.
-The family was given several other parcels by the US Government as well, including one in Arizona.
-This area, 100000 acres, was called Baca Location number one.
+The family was given four other parcels by the US Government as well, another one in New Mexico, one in Colorado, and two in Arizona.
+This area, 100000 acres, was called Baca Location Number One or Baca Float Number One.
 Since then, the land has been through a string of exchanges between private owners and business enterprises.
-Most notably, it was owned by Frank Bond in the 1930s.
-Mr. Bond, a businessman based in nearby Española, ran up to 30,000 sheep in the calderas, significantly overgrazing the land and causing damage from which the watersheds of the property are still recovering.
+It was owned by Frank Bond in the 1930s.
+Bond, a businessman based in nearby Española, ran up to 30,000 sheep in the caldera, significantly overgrazing the land and causing damage from which the watersheds of the landscape are still recovering.

 The land was purchased by the Dunigan family from Abilene, Texas in 1963.
-Pat Dunigan did not obtain the timber rights, however, and the New Mexico Lumber Company logged the property very heavily, leaving the land scarred with roads and removing significant amounts of old-growth douglas fir and ponderosa pine.
-Mr. Dunigan bought out the timber rights in the 1970s and slowed the logging.
+Pat Dunigan did not obtain the timber rights and the New Mexico Lumber Company logged the property heavily - removing significant amounts of old-growth douglas fir and ponderosa pine.
+Dunigan bought out the timber rights in the 1970s and slowed the logging.
 He negotiated unsuccessfully with the National Park Service and the US Forest Service for possible sale of the property in the 1980s.